Dune: Part Three: Writing

+Timothée Chalamet, Zendaya, Jason Momoa, Florence Pugh, Rebecca Ferguson, and Josh Brolin will reprise their roles as Paul Atreides, Chani, Duncan Idaho, Princess Irulan Corrino, Lady Jessica, and Gurney Halleck, respectively.

-While writing Dune: Part Two, Villeneuve noted Herbert's original intention to avoid depicting Paul Atreides as a heroic figure, intending for him to critique the idea of the "Messianic figure" and be an antiheroic figure.
+While writing Dune: Part Two, Villeneuve noted Herbert's original intention to avoid depicting Paul Atreides as a heroic figure, intending for him to critique the idea of the Messiah and be an antihero.
 This impacted how he wrote Paul in Part Two, and said that its ending would eventually set up the sequel.
+He later emphasized he did not consider Part Three as a conclusion to a trilogy; he characterized the first two films as a diptych adapting Herbert's first novel and this film as having a distinct "identity."
+Chalamet felt the film took the most "creative liberty" in terms of deviating from the source material.

 As early as August 2023, Villeneuve began conceiving of potential ideas for the film, saying that there were "words on paper".
-He also expected it to serve as the final film in a trilogy with Dune and Dune: Part Two.
+He also expected it to serve as the final film in his trilogy with Dune and Dune: Part Two.
 By that December, he said that he had almost finished writing the script.
-Work continued that next month, reiterating the film would conclude the story arc for Atreides and that it would take place 12 years after Part Two.
-He was still writing the film that October.
+Work continued that next month, with Villeneuve reiterating the film would conclude the story arc for Atreides.
+He was still writing the film October of that year.
 In February 2025, Villeneuve stated that Chani's heart was "broken" and that the film would begin with the initiation of the "Holy War".
 He felt a "responsibility" to finish his work on the film after seeing the positive critical reception that Part Two had received.
 In October, actress Rebecca Ferguson described the script as "phenomenal" and "hard to create" given how dense the original book was due to how much it told, but that Villeneuve was able to dip in and out of it due to his desire to make certain "connections and tentacles" to the book.
+In March 2026, with the release of the first trailer, it was revealed Brian K. Vaughan had co-written the screenplay alongside Villeneuve.
+It was also revealed that unlike the original novel, which takes place 12 years after the first book, Part Three takes place 17 years after Part Two.